 Intense studying of a stream of choice can lead to any of the four major types of degrees, popularly known as:

-- Bachelor’s Degree: A Bachelor’s degree is four three years, generally full-time undergraduate course which can lead you to your Master’s degree.
+- Bachelor’s Degree: A Bachelor’s degree is four three years, generally a full-time undergraduate course which can lead you to your Master’s degree.

 - Master’s Degree: A Master’s degree is a specialized, concentrated post-graduate degree that is pursued after the Bachelor’s degree.
 This higher study program is of two years duration.

-- Doctorate Degree: A Doctorate degree is the highest level of academic degree which can be studied after the master’s degree.
+- Doctorate Degree: A Doctorate is the highest level of academic degree which can be studied after the master’s degree.
 Do not be misled by the term ‘doctorate’ for it implies a doctorate of philosophy, which means it encourages independent research under the guidance of an assigned supervisor.
 It takes anywhere from four to seven years to complete a PhD program.
 Once you are awarded the degree, a job is soon on the list!

 The primary benefit of pursuing a degree course is that the students can apply for and get jobs shortly.
 The curriculum focuses on the specialization as per the student’s strengths.